-Why read this? : We share the 5 key actions which help you drive traffic to an e-Commerce site.
-Learn this process to pull in high potential customers to your store.
-Read this for ideas and inspiration on how to attract visitors to your online shop.
+Why read this? : We share 5 key actions which help you drive traffic to an e-Commerce site.
+Follow these steps to pull in more high potential customers to your store.
+Read this for ideas on how to attract visitors to your online shop.

-But none of these are any use unless you can get customers to visit your online store.
+But none of these have any impact until you get customers to visit your online store.

 You need traffic to your site so customers can experience what you have to offer.

 You start with understanding the customer.
 You have to know who they are and what they need and want before you can plan how to attract them.
 Clearly, you want the highest potential customers to visit.
 Those who are most likely to spend money.